 MANHUUD sleeves are engineered to work with a wide range of anatomies, including surgically constructed penises.
 Our initial sleeve concept was the first of its kind and developed specifically to provide erectile support after phalloplasty.

-Phalloplasty penile sleeves are made to provide structure, stability, and controlled rigidity without relying on internal implants.
-Because neopenises vary widely in length, circumference, and firmness, a custom internal core ensures optimal fit, comfort, and embodiment.
+Phalloplasty penile sleeves are designed to provide structure, stability, and controlled rigidity without relying on internal implants.
+Because neopenises vary widely in length, circumference, and firmness, a custom inner core ensures optimal fit, comfort, and embodiment.

 This approach provides a non-invasive external option for erectile support that can be used independently or alongside other medical interventions.
 Unlike implanted solutions, sleeves can be introduced, adjusted, or discontinued without permanent physical alteration.

-Sleeves can be configured with different firmness levels, wall thicknesses, aesthetic detail, and internal dimensions.
-Selecting the right sleeve is therefore less about choosing a standard model and more about matching support, realism, and function to individual needs and preferences.
+Sleeves can be configured with different firmness levels, wall thicknesses, aesthetic detail, surface finishes, and internal dimensions.
+Finding the right sleeve is often an evolving process, focused on matching support, realism, and function to individual needs and preferences.

 Fitting considerations